ircv3/ircv3-specifications/extensions/client-batch.md

 to notify clients of errors with client-initiated batches.
 The command is `BATCH` and the following codes are defined:

+* `INVALID_REFTAG <reference-tag>`: the provided reference tag contains disallowed characters, all past and future messages in this batch will be ignored.
 * `TIMEOUT <reference-tag>`: the batch was left open for too long, all past and future messages in this batch will be ignored.
+* `UNKNOWN_TYPE <reference-tag> <type>`: the batch type is not recognized by the server, all past and future messages in this batch will be ignored.

 ## Implementation considerations